- 2003: PhD in Sociology, University of Bristol. Thesis title: ‘Miscarriages of Justice: Exception to the Rule?’

 He has researched and written extensively on the criminal justice system to define and emphasise the likely scale, causes and forms of harm associated with miscarriages of justice and/or wrongful convictions and the limitations and/or outright failings of the Parole Board, Court of Appeal (Criminal Division) and the Criminal Cases Review Commission (CCRC) in dealing with claims of factual innocence by alleged innocent victims of wrongful conviction and/or imprisonment.

 Another feature of his researches is an evaluation of the construction and deployments of forms of criminal justice system knowledge.
 This has included conceptual analyses of how ‘truth’, ‘justice’, ‘innocence’, ‘fairness’, ‘integrity’, ‘harm’ and ‘victim’ are understood and operationalized by competing criminal justice discourses and how they shape individual thinking and public attitudes and provide consent and legitimacy to governmental exercises of criminal justice system power.

-The practical concern at the heart of his researches is always to identify any lessons that might be learned and translated into legislative and/or policy reforms that might redress the harms caused to innocent victims of wrongful convictions and/or prevent the wrongful conviction and/or imprisonment of innocent victims from occurring in the future and redress the harms that they cause.
+The practical concern at the heart of his researches is always to identify any lessons that might be learned and translated into legislative and/or policy reforms that might prevent the wrongful conviction and/or imprisonment of innocent victims from occurring in the future and redress the harms that they cause.

 Michael is the author or editor of four books: The innocent and the criminal justice system (2013, Palgrave Macmillan) (click here); Rethinking miscarriages of justice: Beyond the tip of the iceberg (2012 , Palgrave Macmillan) (click here); The Criminal Cases Review Commission: Hope for the innocent?
 (Editor, 2012 , Palgrave Macmillan) (click here); and, Claims of innocence: An introduction to wrongful convictions and how they might be challenged (with Tan, G., 2010, University of Bristol/LexisNexis) (click here).